Introduction to Data science with R Programming

-In simple terms, data science can be described as putting on a “detective’s hat”, and providing answers to business (or research) questions, helping managers reach the right decisions, based on a quantitative analysis.
-If the data scientist is a detective, than R is his magnifying glass – an important and necessary tool which helps us analyze, make sense and provide insights out of raw data.
-R is also open source, fun and easy to learn!
+In simple terms, data science can be described as putting on a “detective’s hat”, and providing answers to business (or research) questions, helping managers reach the right decisions, based on quantitative analysis.
+If the data scientist is a detective than R is his magnifying glass – an important and necessary tool which helps us analyze, make sense and provide insights out of raw data.
+R programming is also open source, fun, and easy to learn!

 If you are a programmer, a BI analyst, an IT professional, a statistician, social scientist, or otherwise a person dealing with data, and want to:

 - Understand how to harness the power of R for analysis and business decision making

 - Get the state-of-the-art tools and know-how to get you going with R

 Our course is a 5 days course, packed with 40 hours of frontal classes and exercises in R, which will get you started in no time.
 The course is aimed at business use cases and is full of example of business problems which are solved with data science modeling in R.

 - Web developers who want to implement data analysis features in their webpage